scpatricio/scpatricio.github.io/_posts/2020-07-21-convergence-in-probability.md

 \lim_{n \rightarrow \infty} a_n = \lim_{n \rightarrow \infty} \frac{1}{n} = 0.
 $$

 When we talk about convergence of random variables, the idea behind this convergence is the same behind the previous one, except for one small detail: a random variable is a function that takes elements of the sample space ($$\Omega$$) to the real numbers ($$\mathbb{R}$$), it is not a fixed value .
-For this reason, we need a measure in order to calculate the limit, and as a measure we use the probability measure, which takes the elements of the sample space to values in $$[0.1]$$.
+For this reason we need a measure in order to calculate the limit, and for that we use the probability measure ($$\mathbb{P}$$), which takes the elements of the sample space to values in the range $$[0.1]$$.

+Now let me show you the formal definition of convergence in probability.